charlysparks/ipfs-docs/docs/README.md

 ## See what others are building

 Are you looking for inspiration?
-You can find a huge collection of awesome community projects over at Awesome IPFS.
+You can find a huge collection of amazing community projects over at Awesome IPFS.

 [Check out Awesome IPFS now →](https://awesome.ipfs.io/)